freeCodeCamp/chinese/chinese/articles/here-are-some-app-ideas-you-can-build-to-level-up-your-coding-skills.md

 **Description**: Practice and test your knowledge by answering questions in a quiz application.

 As a developer, you can create a quiz application for testing coding skills of other developers.
-(HTML, CSS, JavaScript, Python, PHP, etc…)
+(HTML, CSS, JavaScript, Python, PHP, etc……)

 #### User Stories